 - In TH White's The Once and Future King.
 Unusually, he actually uses the melee form, and talks of the time that Lancelot and Gareth took the other side from Arthur and Gareth's other brothers.

 - In Sir Walter Scott's Quentin Durward, in the Back Story, Isabelle's aunt was married off to the victor of a tourney; the king, citing that, decides she shall be married off to whoever brings him the head of de la Marck.

 - In Ivanhoe, Ivanhoe and other knights fight in one.
 Much is made of the violence of the melee.

 - In the Chivalric Romance Roswall and Lillian, Roswell magically appears as an armored knight to fight in the tourney for three days, despite working as a menial servant in between.

 - In the Chivalric Romance Ipomadon, Ipomadon appears at the tourney in disguise — pretending to be hunting in the meantime, even though it is for the hand of the princess he loves.

 - In The Armor of Light, James's court stages one.
 Sir Philip Sidney, fighting, is targetted by Black Magic but still manages to triumph.

-- The tourney in honor of Eddard Stark becoming the Hand of King is a major plot point in book one of A Song of Ice and Fire.
+- The tourney in honor of Eddard Stark becoming the Hand of King is a major plot point in the first book.